bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 shows the non-iterative training (their headline result is within the iterative training).
 You can see that the Noisy Student dominates the vanilla EfficientNet results at the same number of model parameters and achieves SOTA (at the time of the paper).
-In the context of this post, there are many versions of EfficientNet with Noisy Student training that are available to use a pretrained model.
+Note that the Noisy Student does have access to more unlabelled data than the EfficientNet, so perhaps it's not so surprising that it does better.
+In the context of this post, there are many versions of EfficientNet with Noisy Student training that are available for use as a pre-trained model.

 .. figure:: /images/dermnet_noisystudent.png
   :height: 470px